Teddy Bear (Red Sovine song): Chart success

 Released in June 1976, "Teddy Bear" was the last of three Billboard Hot Country Singles number-one hits in Sovine's 25-year recording career.
 "Teddy Bear" climbed to number one in five weeks and was his first since 1966's "Giddyup Go".
 In addition, "Teddy Bear" was a crossover hit, peaking at number 40 on the Billboard Hot 100.
 In Canada, the song reached number one on the country charts on its second week.

 "Teddy Bear" was certified gold for sales of 1 million units by the Recording Industry Association of America.

-The song charted in the United Kingdom five years after its original release, in 1981, peaking at number four on the UK Singles Chart, becoming a much bigger hit than in America.
+The song charted in the United Kingdom five years after its original release, in 1981, peaking at number four on the UK Singles Chart.
 Diana Williams' song also charted in the UK in the same year, reaching number 54.